-- (1) supply the Legislative Services Division with the contents of the daily journal to be stored on an automated system; - (2) examine its journal and order correction of any errors; and - (3) make a daily journal available to all members. - 10-170.
-Journals authentication availability.
-(1) The journal of the Senate must be authenticated by the signature of the President and the journal of the House of Representatives must be authenticated by the signature of the Speaker. - (2) The Legislative Services Division shall make the completed journals available to the public.
+(1) supply the Legislative Services Division with the contents of the daily journal to be stored on an automated system;

+(2) examine its journal and order correction of any errors; and

+(3) make a daily journal available to all members.

+10-170.
+Journals - authentication - availability.
+(1) The journal of the Senate must be authenticated by the signatures of the President and the Secretary of the Senate, and the journal of the House of Representatives must be authenticated by the signatures of the Speaker and the Chief Clerk of the House.

+(2) The Legislative Services Division shall make the completed journals electronically available to the public.